-The Well Project is thrilled to announce the launch of our newest program, A Girl Like Me LIVE!, an interactive, livestreaming series created to advance health and wellness education among women living with and vulnerable to HIV.
-The Well Project program manager Ciarra "Ci Ci" Covin will partner with a variety of co-hosts to chat about key topics in our communities.
-Each episode will be broadcast live to The Well Project’s Facebook page and YouTube channel.
+Check out The Well Project's A Girl Like Me LIVE!, an interactive, livestreaming series created to advance health and wellness education among women living with and vulnerable to HIV.
+The Well Project program manager Ciarra "Ci Ci" Covin partners with a variety of co-hosts to chat about key topics in our communities.
+Each episode is broadcast live to The Well Project's Facebook page and YouTube channel.